 Language profiles for developers

 Windows 8 provides better and easier ways for apps to know about and support the user's preferred languages.
-Windows automatically manages user language preferences and makes it easy for localized apps to inherit these settings, saving developers time and effort by making it unnecessary for apps to manage user language preferences on their own.
+Windows automatically manages the user’s language preferences and makes it easy for localized apps to inherit these settings, saving developers time and effort by making it unnecessary for apps to manage user language preferences on their own.

 Powered by apps